Slynova-Org/flydrive/README.md

   <a href="https://opensource.org/licenses/MIT"><img src="https://img.shields.io/npm/l/@slynova/flydrive.svg?style=flat-square" alt="License"></a>
 </p>

-`flydrive` is a framework-agnostic package which provides a powerful wrapper to manage Storage in [Node.js](https://nodejs.org).
+`flydrive` is a framework-agnostic package which provides a powerful wrapper to manage file Storage in [Node.js](https://nodejs.org).

-There are currently 4 drivers available:
+There are currently 3 drivers available:

-- Local
-- Amazon S3 (You need to install `aws-sdk` package to be able to use this driver)
+- `'local'`: Stores files on the local file system.
+- `'s3'`: Amazon S3 and other compatible services
-- Digital Ocean Spaces (You need to install `aws-sdk` package to be able to use this driver)
+  - You need to install the `aws-sdk` package to be able to use this driver.
+  - This driver is compatible with DigitalOcean Spaces and Scaleway Object Storage.
-- Google Cloud Storage (You need to install `@google-cloud/storage` package to be able to use this driver)
+- `'gcs'`: Google Cloud Storage
+  - You need to install the `@google-cloud/storage` package to be able to use this driver.

 ---